 - Fry them for 6-8 minutes until all sides are golden brown and the texture is puffy and crispy (see the below photo as reference).
 When they are ready, set them aside.
 We usually place them on a plate with a paper towel to drain any excess oil.

-- Turn it to high heat and stir fry eggplant and bell pepper chunks (photo #1) for 6-8 minutes.
-If eggplant absorbs the oil and it starts to dry out much, add extra Tablespoons of oil.
+- Turn it to high heat and stir-fry eggplant and bell pepper chunks for 6-8 minutes.
+If eggplant absorbs the oil, and it starts to dry out, add extra tablespoons of oil.

-- Add the sweet and spicy sauce (photo #2) and fry them for 2-3 minutes until the corn starch activates and the sauce thickens and glazes the vegetables.
+- Add the sweet and spicy sauce and fry them for 2-3 minutes until the cornstarch activates and the sauce thickens and glazes the vegetables.

 So what to serve with this sweet & spicy eggplant tofu recipe?
 It is an entree at Panda Express, which means they usually serve it with steamed rice, mixed veggies, or chow mein noodles.
 You can sprinkle it with some sesame seeds and chopped green onion which suits most Asian dishes.